shaiazulay/sonic/README.md

 ### GPIOs and resets

-Most of the GPIOs are exposed by the `scd-hwmon` and the `sonic-support-driver`.
+Most of the GPIOs of the system are exposed by the `scd-hwmon` driver.
 They should be available under `/sys/module/scd/drivers/pci:scd/.../`.